Google Claims To Achieve Quantum Supremacy — IBM Pushes Back

 IBM has pushed back, saying Google hasn't achieved supremacy because "ideal simulation of the same task can be performed on a classical system in 2.5 days and with far greater fidelity."

-In their blog, IBM further discusses their objections to the term "quantum supremacy."
+On its blog, IBM further discusses its objections to the term "quantum supremacy."
 The authors write that the term is widely misinterpreted.

-"First because, as we argue above, by its strictest definition the goal has not been met," IBM'S blog said.
+"First because, as we argue above, by its strictest definition the goal has not been met," IBM's blog says.
 "But more fundamentally, because quantum computers will never reign 'supreme' over classical computers, but will rather work in concert with them, since each have their unique strengths."

 News of Google's breakthrough has raised concerns among some people, such as presidential hopeful Andrew Yang, who believe quantum computing will render password encryption useless.
-Theoretical computer science professor Scott Aaronson refuted these claims on his blog, writing that the technology needed to break cryptosystems do not exist yet.
+Theoretical computer science professor Scott Aaronson refuted these claims on his blog, writing that the technology needed to break cryptosystems does not exist yet.

 The concept of quantum computers holding an advantage over classical computers has dated back to the early 1980s.
 In 2012, John Preskill, a professor of theoretical physics at Caltech, coined the term "quantum supremacy."